 There’s a secret ingredient in my recipe.
 Can you spot it?

 3 lbs. or 6 c. ripe, fresh peaches, peeled and sliced

 2 tbsp. lemon juice

 1/2 tsp. almond extract

 2 tbsp. milk + 1 tbsp. white sugar

 Pastry for 2-crust pie

 Preheat oven to 400 degrees.
 In large bowl, toss peaches with lemon juice and almond extract.
+(The almond extract is my secret ingredient, and it adds the perfect flavor.
+Trust me; you’ll love it!)
 In small bowl, combine sugar, cornstarch, nutmeg, and salt.
 Add mix to peaches and toss until well combined.
 Prepare pie crust.
 Fit into 10-inch pie plate.
 Poke various holes with fork tines.
 Pack peach mixture gently but firmly into pastry-lined plate so pie doesn’t sink as it cools.
 Roll out second pie crust an inch larger in diameter and place on top.
 Slice steam-release vents.
 Pinch both pastry edges together.
 Dip fingers in small amount of milk; pat over top crust.
 Top with sprinkled sugar.
 Place completed pie on rimmed baking sheet in middle rack of preheated oven.
 Bake for 55 mins. until well browned and peach filling bubbles.
 Remove to wire rack to cool.
 Prior to serving, top with premium vanilla bean ice cream.
 Relish the goodness!!

 Some things you’ll need to make, transport, and store your pie:

 10-inch pie plate.
 This one is super cute and will complement your pie perfectly.